xmos/lib_xua/lib_xua/doc/rst/sw_mixer.rst

 Digital Mixer
 -------------

-The mixer core(s) take outgoing audio from the decoupler core and incoming audio from the audio driver core.
-It then applies the volume to each channel and passes incoming audio on to the decoupler and outgoing audio to the audio driver.
+The Mixer core(s) take outgoing audio from the Decouple core and incoming audio from the Audio Hub core.
+It then applies the volume to each channel and passes incoming audio on to Decouple and outgoing audio to Audio Hub.
 The volume update is achieved using the built-in 32bit to 64bit signed multiply-accumulate function (``macs``).
 The mixer is implemented in the file ``mixer.xc``.

-The mixer takes two cores and can perform eight mixes with up to 18 inputs at sample rates up to 96kHz and two mixes with up to 18 inputs at higher sample rates.
-The component automatically moves down to two mixes when switching to a higher rate.
+The mixer takes (up to) two cores and can perform eight mixes with up to 18 inputs at sample rates up to 96kHz and two mixes with up to 18 inputs at higher sample rates.
+The component automatically reverts to generating two mixes when running at the higher rate.

 The mixer can take inputs from either:

-   * The USB outputs from the host---these samples come from the decoupler core.
+   * The USB outputs from the host---these samples come from the Decouple core.
-   * The inputs from the audio interface on the device---these samples come from the audio driver.
+   * The inputs from the audio interfaces on the device---these samples come from the Audio Hub core and includes samples from digital input streams.

 Since the sum of these inputs may be more then the 18 possible mix inputs to each mixer, there is a mapping from all the possible inputs to the mixer inputs.

 After the mix occurs, the final outputs are created.
-There are two output destinations:
+There are two possible output destinations for each mix.

-   * The USB inputs to the host---these samples are sent to the decoupler core.
+   * The USB inputs to the host---these samples are sent to the Decouple core.

-   * The outputs to the audio interface on the device---these samples are sent to the audio driver.
+   * The outputs to the audio interface on the device---these samples are sent to the Audio Hub core

-For each possible output, a mapping exists to tell the mixer what its source is.
-The possible sources are the USB outputs from the host, the inputs for the audio interface or the outputs from the mixer units.
+For each possible output from the device, a mapping exists to inform the mixer what it's source is.
+The possible sources are the output from the USB host, the inputs from the Audio Hub core or the outputs from the mixes.

+Essentially the mixer/router can be configured such that any device input can be used as an input to any mix or routed directly to any device output.
+Additionally, any device output can be derived from any mixer output or any device input.

-As mentioned in :ref:`usb_audio_sec_audio-requ-volume`, the mixer can also handle volume setting.
-If the mixer is configured to handle volume but the number of mixes is set to zero (so the component is solely doing volume setting) then the component will use only one core.
+As mentioned in :ref:`usb_audio_sec_audio-requ-volume`, the mixer can also handle processing or volume controls.
+If the mixer is configured to handle volume but the number of mixes is set to zero (such that the core is solely doing volume setting) then the component will use only one core.
+This is sometimes a useful configuration for large channel count devices.

 Control
 ~~~~~~~

-The mixers can receive the following control commands from the Endpoint 0 core via a channel:
+The mixers can receive the control commands from the host via USB Control Requests to Endpoint 0.
+The Endpoint 0 core relays these to the Mixer cores(s) via a channel (``c_mix_ctl``).
+These commands
+are described in :ref:`table_mixer_commands`.

+.. _table_mixer_commands:

 .. list-table:: Mixer Component Commands
  :header-rows: 1